 Design and features of the OPV 84

 The Cabo Odger OPV is based on the 80m offshore patrol vessel (OPV 80) design developed by Fassmer.
 The hull and superstructure of the vessel are made of steel, while the wheelhouse is constructed using marine-grade aluminium.

-The deck is also mounted with a crane with a safe working load (SWL) of 4t at 10m outreach and a single-point davit with wave compensation.
-The vessel is capable of carrying 298m³ of fuel oil, 48m³ of fresh water, 270m³ of water ballast, 8m³ of lubricating oil, and 20m³ of aviation fuel.
+The deck is also mounted with a crane with a safe working load (SWL) of 4t at 10m outreach and single-point davit with wave compensation.
+The vessel is capable of carrying 298m³ of fuel oil, 48m³ of fresh water, 270m³ of water ballast, 8m³ of lubricating oil and 20m³ of aviation fuel.

 The OPV complies with the Safety of Life at Sea (SOLAS) and the International Convention for the Prevention of Pollution from Ships (MARPOL) standards.

 The main gun fitted on the bow deck is an Oto Melara 76mm naval gun.
 The vessel is also armed with two 12.7mm machine guns.

 The weapon protects the OPV from incoming anti-ship missiles, low-flying aircraft, small boats and ground-based threats.